Appearing for court by video

-The majority of hearings being held during this time of social distancing are occurring with the use of "simultaneous electronic transmission" (video.)
+Many hearings being held with the use of "simultaneous electronic transmission" (video.)
 Appearance information can be found on the hearing notice.
 Here are Guidelines for Video Court Appearances in Clatsop County Circuit Court.

 All Clatsop County court hearings are set in the Pacific Time zone (PT).
 Some calendar applications will convert a Webex meeting invitation to Coordinated Universal Time (UTC), making it appear that the hearing is at a different time.
 If you have any questions about the time of your hearing, please review your hearing notice.
 You can also Contact Us with any questions.

-If you are unable to appear for your hearing by video, please contact us as soon as possible, but no later than 24 hours before your hearing.
+If you have difficulty connecting to your hearing by video, please call us at 503-325-8555 and selection option “0”contact us as soon as possible, but no later than 24 hours before your hearing.

 Exhibits for hearings by video